 Ephraim McDowell Fort Logan Hospital class schedule: Meets the first, second and third Monday night of January, March, May, July, September and November from 5:00 p.m. to 7:00 p.m. at the Lincoln County Public Library.
 In the event a class falls on a holiday, please note the class may be rescheduled or cancelled.
 For more information or to register for classes, please call (606)365-4767.

-Ephraim McDowell Regional Medical Center class schedule: Meets the fourth Tuesday of every other month from 7:00 p.m. to 9:00 p.m. in the Women's Health Conference Room at Ephraim McDowell Regional Medical Center.
+Ephraim McDowell Regional Medical Center class schedule: Meets the fourth Tuesday of every other month from 6:00 p.m. to 8:00 p.m. in the Breckinridge Room in the Gilcher Building.
 For more information, please call (859)239-2530.
 Click here to register online.

 Ephraim McDowell Fort Logan Hospital class schedule: Meets the third Monday of January, March, May, July, September and November from 6:00 p.m. to 7:00 p.m. in the Lincoln Room at Ephraim McDowell Fort Logan Hospital.